31 total views, 2 views today

 “With Bhajji (Harbhajan) or Chahar going in, it creates a bit of chaos.
 The bowlers all of a sudden starts to bowl yorkers, short of length or bouncers.
 When batsmen are batting, the bowlers somehow stick to a very good line and length,” Dhoni had said then, describing his move.

-With Dhoni rested, the current Indian T20 side has an opening in the lower middle-order and more flexibility than before.
+The current Indian T20 side has an opening in the lower middle order and more flexibility than before.
 Krunal has grabbed his chance but surely India could use his skills with the bat more.
-Now that Rohit and Dhawan are scoring the bulk of the runs, India aren’t feeling the heat, particularly against West Indies who have been hapless.
+Now that Rohit and Dhawan are scoring the bulk of the runs, India aren’t feeling the heat.

 Krunal doesn’t panic under pressure, is great at rotating strike and importantly has a terrific strike rate in the first few balls he faces in a T20 game.
 He barely needs to settle in before going big which is a quality that could be quite useful when batting behind a consistent top order.